pantheon-upstreams/decoupled-drupal-composer-managed/README-internal.md

     names appear on the dashboard and this creates a more professional presentation.

 ## Cutting a new release
  1. Update CHANGELOG.md.
-In the past, the copy has been created in consultation with Ari / product.
+In the past, the copy has been created in consultation with the product owner.
  1. Ensure the commit message for the last commit in this release says what we want to have appearing on the dashboard as an available update.
 See [CORE-2258](https://getpantheon.atlassian.net/browse/CORE-2258) for the inaugural example of such a commit message.
 All changes are committed to `pantheon-upstreams` as a single